Flood risk management for coastal communities in Colombia

 La Playa and Las Flores, two informal neighborhoods to the north of the coastal city of Barranquilla, Colombia, have grown due to rapid and uncontrolled migration.
 Due to their location on the waterfront of the Mallorquin swamp and nearby upland areas, these communities experience frequent and severe flooding.
-Rainfall hinders mobility due to poor stormwater management — limiting residents’ access to jobs, schools and resources throughout the city.
+Rainfall hinders mobility due to poor stormwater management—limiting residents’ access to jobs, schools, and resources throughout the city.
 Living without a drainage system that makes streets flood-free may be unimaginable to many, but it is a reality for those in La Playa and Las Flores.

 Working with the locals

-The local government requested support from UN-Habitat to integrate these informal neighborhoods in the wider Barranquilla area and address social as well as environmental issues.
+The local government requested support from UN-Habitat to integrate these informal neighborhoods into the wider Barranquilla area and address social as well as environmental issues.
 The project focuses on bridging the divide between the informal settlements and other parts of Barranquilla.
 It also seeks to improve the neighborhoods’ living conditions.

 Arcadis, through the Shelter program, collaborated with UN-Habitat to provide a flood risk management guide to reduce runoff and mitigate pluvial flooding impacts using nature-based solutions.
-Arcadians from Brazil, the US and the Netherlands worked on-site to design bespoke interventions to be implemented in the neighborhoods.
+Arcadians from Brazil, the US, and the Netherlands worked on site to design bespoke interventions to be implemented in the neighborhoods.

 Moreover, the guide provides recommendations for master planning and programmatic approaches to implementing green stormwater infrastructure.
 It also has financing strategies from international organizations and development banks, and examples of establishing local stormwater utility fees.